cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/_index.md

 {{% /expand %}}
 <br>
-{{%expand "Is the Cobalt finding updated when work item status changes?" %}}
+{{%expand "Is the Cobalt finding updated when the work item status changes?" %}}
 <br>

-No. We are working to enable bi-directional sync for an upcoming release.
-Currently the integration is 1-way only.
+No. We are working to enable bi-directional syncs for an upcoming release.
+Currently, the integration is 1-way only.

 After a work item is created for a new finding, there is no further association between the work item and the finding.

 {{% /expand %}}
 <br>
 {{%expand "Can I use an Azure DevOps service account?" %}}
 <br>

 Yes.
 You can use a Service Principal or Managed Identity to authenticate your Azure DevOps environment with Cobalt.
-Follow Microsoft’s guide (Use service principals & managed identities) to configuring your managed account, then when setting up the connection in Cobalt, select the Authorization Code method of authentication.
+Follow [Microsoft’s guide](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/service-principal-managed-identity?view=azure-devops) to configure your managed account.
+Then when setting up the connection in Cobalt, select the Authorization Code method of authentication.

 {{% /expand %}}
 <br>